On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Introduction

-Existence theory of minimal surfaces and application to geometry and topology have been studied for a long time since the proof of classical Plateau Problem(see Chapter 4 of \cite{CM}) in 1931.
-There are lots of interesting results concerning the existence of area minimizing minimal surfaces in a given homotopy class.
-In particular, the existence theory for area-minimizing surfaces has been developed and applied to study topology for all genus in suitable senses(cf. \cite{SU1}\cite{SU2}\cite{SY}\cite{CT} etc.).
-Recently, existence theory for min-max minimal surfaces has attracted more interest, and has had nice applications and potential significance(cf. \cite{CD}\cite{CM2}\cite{CM3}\cite{MN}).
-One remarkable work was given by T. Colding and W. Minicozzi in \cite{CM2}\cite{CM3}, where they constructed min-max minimal spheres and proved the finite time extinction for Ricci flow under certain topological conditions by studying the evolution of the area of the min-max minimal spheres.
-Motivated by that paper \cite{CM3} the author studied the variational construction of min-max minimal tori in \cite{Z}.
+Besides the area minimizing case, the min-max theory for minimal surfaces has attracted more interest recently (cf. \cite{J1, CM2, CM3})\footnote{For the geometric measure theory part, see \cite{CD, P81}.}.
+One remarkable work was given by Colding and Minicozzi in \cite{CM2, CM3}, where they constructed min-max minimal spheres and proved the finite time extinction for three-dimensional Ricci flow under certain topological conditions by studying the evolution of the area of the min-max minimal spheres.
+A key novelty of their work is a strong convergence result compared to \cite{J1} (see more discussion in \S \ref{further discussion}).
+Motivated by their work, the author studied the variational construction of min-max minimal tori in \cite{Z}.
 The difference between spheres and surfaces of genus greater than zero is that the moduli space of conformal structures is nontrivial.
-The author developed a uniformization result in \cite{Z} to deal with this difficulty in the case of tori\footnote{In the case of tori, \cite{DLL} also gave a method to deal with moduli space in an evolution setting.}.
+The author developed a uniformization result in \cite{Z} to deal with this technical difficulty in the case of tori\footnote{In the case of tori, \cite{DLL} also gave a method to deal with moduli space in an evolutional setting.}

-High genus cases are always very interesting (see \cite{SU2}\cite{SY} for application in the minimizing case).
-Recently, F. Marques and A. Neves gave an application of the min-max theory in the geometric measure theory setting(see \cite{CD}) to get some very interesting rigidity results on positive curved compact manifold.
-In this paper, we will extend the result in \cite{CM3}\cite{Z} to the high genus case($g\geq 2$).
-Since the moduli space of surfaces of genus larger than one is more complicated than that of the tori(genus one), we need a more delicate uniformization result.
-Besides this, we also need to extend the local replacement method and bubbling convergence theory in \cite{CM3} to this case.
-Using notations introduced in Section \ref{notations}, we summarize our main theorem as:
+In the area minimizing case, the study of high genus minimal surfaces achieved many interesting results \cite{SY, SU2, CT}.
+Therefore a min-max theory for surfaces of arbitrary genus is then a natural question.
+Using the geometric measure theory setting (see \cite{CD}), Marques and Neves recently \cite{MN} gave an application of the min-max minimal surfaces of arbitrary genus to get certain rigidity results on positive curved compact manifold.
+Motivated by these works, we build up a min-max theory for minimal surfaces using sweep-outs of genus-$g$ surfaces ($g\geq 2$), hence we extend the results \cite{CM3, Z} to the full generality.